Something went wrong

 1.1M212,831

-243 Merrimack Heating Oil Companies Serving The Community
+243 Merrimack Heating Oil Companies Homeowners Can Count On

-With 199,461,864.95 gallons of oil delivered to Merrimack houses during this past winter, the Merrimack community looks to its 243 oil companies to keep their oil tanks full.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 199,461,864.95 gallons of heating oil delivered to Merrimack homeowners last winter, the Merrimack community depends on its 243 oil companies when temperatures dip.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Merrimack, two of the closest terminals are Sprague in Newington, NH and Gulf in Chelsea, MA.
-Then, the truck delivers the oil to residences and companies throughout Merrimack and the surrounding region.
+Then, the truck delivers the fuel oil to residences and companies throughout Merrimack and the surrounding vicinity.